satyam2732/bike-sharing-kaggle/README.md

 # bike-sharing-kaggle
 this is famous data science problem on kaggle.
-Here, is plot of this problem
+Here, is graph plot of this problem